-Catherine Cabeen, MFA, RSMT/E, CYI is an artist and teacher.
+Catherine Cabeen, MFA, RSMT/E, CYI is an artist and teacher based in New York City.
 She directed her interdisciplinary performance company Hyphen from 2009-2019.
 As a choreographer, Cabeen has received commissions from On the Boards, Donald Byrd’s Spectrum Dance Theater, Seattle Art Museum, Gallery Galleon in Vieques PR, the Visa2Dance Festival in Dar Es Salaam, Alsarab Dance Company in Byblos Lebanon, and Texas Women’s University, among others.
 In 2011, the New York Times called the work of Cabeen's Hyphen, “highly kinetic, complex... visually exquisite,” and “beautifully performed.”

 Cabeen was a finalist in The A.W.A.R.D.
 Show!
 Seattle: 2009.
 During the summer of 2011, she was Emerging Choreographer at Bates Dance Festival.
 Cabeen’s 2011 evening-length work Into the Void, commissioned by On the Boards in Seattle, was documented for On the Boards’ on-line performing arts library.
 The full work can be seen at ontheboards.tv.
 Hyphen's other evening-length works include: Fire!
 2013 commissioned by On the Boards, Where They May 2013 commissioned by Seattle Art Museum, Framed 2014 commissioned by the Mahaney Art Center, Arts Triangle 2016 commissioned by Texas Women's University, and the self produced 2018 Give Me More.